An End-to-End Network for Co-Saliency Detection in One Single Image: Proposed Approach

 where $I(anchor, gt)$ is the Jaccard overlap between the anchor box and the corresponding ground-truth box, and $I(positive, gt)$ is the Jaccard overlap between the positive box and the corresponding ground-truth box.

-For some distance on the embedding space $d$, the loss of a triplet is defined as:
+As shown by Figure~\ref{fig3}, the loss of a triplet sample in the distance embedding space $d$ is defined as:

-where $V^a, V^p, V^n$ are the corresponding feature vectors to regions in the triplet samples, and $margin$ is a margin that is enforced between positive and negative pairs.We minimize this loss, which pushes $d(V^a, V^p)$ to $0$ and $d(V^a, V^n)$ to be greater than $d(V^a, V^p)+\operatorname{margin}$.
-As for easy examples, the loss becomes zero.
+where $V^a, V^p, and V^n$ are the feature vectors corresponding to regions in the triplet samples, and $margin$ is a margin placed between the positive and negative pairs.
+When minimizing this loss, it pushes $d(V^a, V^p)$ to be $0$ and $d(V^a, V^n)$ to be greater than `$d(V^a, V^p)$+${margin}$'.
+As for simple examples, this loss becomes zero.